 Accessing the right personal networks is important, Hyam Singer writes at Toptal.
 This is where to find the “best source of qualified candidates … as quality people tend to associate with quality people.”

 Singer suggests searching developer blogs and online technical postings to find out who the best developers and engineers are to hire.
 Learning about candidates is an essential aspect of the hiring process.

 Other good networks can be found by looking at open source code contributors and reviewing presenters at tech conferences.

 Use Soft Skills to Hire For Soft Skills

 A personal connection requires soft skills.
-Singer recommends a four-factor approach to hiring software development candidates: social networking, technical acumen, process management and intuition.
+Singer recommends a four-factor approach to hiring software development candidates: social networking, technical acumen, process management, and intuition.

-These resources help facilitate a better and more constructive initial conversation and subsequent relationship; they allow you some insight on the candidate before you actually meet.
+These resources help facilitate a better and more constructive initial conversation and subsequent relationship; they allow you some insight into the candidate before you actually meet.
 Plus, you are able to evaluate the candidate’s own soft skills.

 The process isn’t straightforward, but often better than a direct approach, says Singer.
 “All too often, attempts at evaluating these crucial, yet elusive, attributes consist of questions or challenges that are sufficiently transparent for the ‘correct’ answers to be obvious to most candidates.
 Thus, nothing of substance is achieved by asking them.”